noirbizarre/flask-restplus/doc/mask.rst

 The header will be exposed as a Swagger parameter each time you use the ``@api.marshal_with`` decorator.

-As Swagger does not permet to expose a global header once so it can make your Swagger specifications a lot more verbose.
+As Swagger does not permit exposing a global header once it can make your Swagger specifications a lot more verbose.
 You can disable this behavior by setting ``RESTPLUS_MASK_SWAGGER`` to ``False``.

 You can also specify a default mask that will be applied if no header mask is found.